KingTaran/sciprog_24/practical2/README.md

-# ICHEC Practical 2: Floating Point Arithmetic and Summation
+# Practical 2: Floating Point Arithmetic and Summation

 ## Overview
 In this practical, we explore floating-point arithmetic using C programming.
 We analyze how numbers are represented in binary format and examine the implications of floating-point versus integer arithmetic in numerical computations.
 The source code for this practical has been sourced from BrightSpace/Canvas.